midtown-ai/glossary/glossary/c.md

 # CLIP Model

- CLIP is a [dual-encoder contrastive model] that was developed by [OpenAI][OpenAI Company] and released open-source in 01/05/2021
+ CLIP is a [dual-encoder contrastive model] that was developed by [OpenAI] and released open-source in 01/05/2021

  CLIP is a vision-language model that aligns image and text representations into a shared embedding space. is trained on large-scale image and text pair datasets to obtain a unified representation of different representations for the same concept.
 For that, an image encoder and a text encoder separately map images and text into a high-dimensional space, and a distance-based loss is utilized to enforce representations of identical concepts in neighborhood regions.